 The concept of an airplane is to take you from point A to point B in the fastest possible time.
 Nobody associates an airplane ride to leisurely pace; unless you’re French industrial designer Jean-Marie Massaud.
 In the past Massaud has been associated with major brands like Yves Saint Laurent (for perfume bottles) and Yamaha (for submarines), but this time around he wants to partner with Onera, France’s space agency, to create the world’s first luxury airship- The Manned Cloud.
 Designed as a double-decker craft, the 5.6-million-square-foot airship shaped like a whale.
-It’s slated to reach top speed of 105 mph and will have all the pleasures of a cruise liner.
+It’s slated to reach a top speed of 105 mph and will have all the pleasures of a cruise liner.
 It will be able to transport 55 passengers from Paris to Madagascar in four days, offering a turbulence-free, un-pressurized flight at an altitude of only 9,800 feet.
-Massaud is hoping private investore buy his idea because he needs to raise $15 billion to begin building the Manned Cloud, with a sail date of 2020.
-Roll over for some Manned Cloud specs.
+Massaud is hoping private investors buy his idea because he needs to raise $15 billion to begin building the Manned Cloud, with a sail date of 2020.
+Rollover for some Manned Cloud specs.

 The Manned Cloud

 A 2.6-million-square-foot hull filled with helium keeps the airship aloft.
 A de-icing device protects the ship from cold weather, while side fins provide maneuverability and stability.